HanSeokhyeon/Speech_recognition_for_English_and_Korean/README.md

         For a customized experiment, please read and modify [`config/las_example_config.yaml`](config/las_timit_config.yaml).
 For more information and a simple demonstration, please refer to [`las_demo.ipynb`](las_demo.ipynb)

-- LibriSpeech

-     LibriSpeech includes over 1000 hours of speech, **process it with powerful computer ( enough cores , large RAM and high-end GPU) is strongly recommanded.**

-    -  Dataset Preprocess

-        Download [LibriSpeech](http://www.openslr.org/12/) and extract it.
-Run the following command to process from wave to log-mel filter bank feature.

-            cd util
-            ./librispeech_preprocess.sh <Absolute path to LibriSpeech folder>

-        Note that the script is an example using clean-100 dataset only.
-For more arguments and instruction preprocessing LibriSpeech, please run

-            python3 util/librispeech_preprocess.py -h

-        After preprocessing step, `train.csv`/`test.csv`/`dev.csv`/`idx2chap.csv` should be in your LibriSpeech folder.
-Extracted feature is stored in npy format.
-Raw wave file will also be availible (Speech signal of LibriSpeech comes in FLAC format).

-    - LAS Model
-        Run the following commands to train LAS on LibriSpeech  ​

-            mkdir -p checkpoint
-            mkdir -p log
-            python3 train_libri.py <config file path>

-        Training log (access it with tensorboard) will be stored at `log/` while model checkpoint at ` checkpoint/`.
-For a customized experiment, please read and modify [`config/las_libri_config.yaml`](config/las_libri_config.yaml).

 ## ToDo